ehgh/PARSRec-Explainable-Personalized-Attention-fused-Recurrent-Sequential-Recommendation/README.md

     ./synthetic_data_generator.sh

-This will generate the synthetic dataset in the default mode folder *data/*.
-You can set the data directory via *'-data-directory'* argument.
+This will generate the synthetic dataset in the default mode folder *"data/"*.
+You can set the data directory via *"-data-directory"* argument.

-To get the list of parameters and definitions, run this line in the terminal:
+To get the list of parameters and their definitions, run this line in the terminal:

     python3 synthetic_data_generator.py --help

+If you need to make the *"synthetic_data_generator.sh"* file executable on your device, in terminal run:

+    chmod +x synthetic_data_generator.sh

 ### 2. Train PARSRec